programmer-137/sus-sus-sand/README.md

-# sus-sus-sand
+# Sus-er Sus Sand (And Gravel)
-A Minecraft resource pack
+A Minecraft resource pack that changes the Suspicious Sand and Gravel textures to be a little more suspicious